How Streaming Services Decide Which Shows to Cancel

 The Human Cost

 Every cancelled show deserves a proper ending — because there's no metric that measures what a story means to the people who love it.
+To understand who actually makes the call, read who decides whether a show lives or dies.
 Explore our library of fan-written conclusions for the shows the data forgot.